Cozy Peach Kitchen

 • Try seasoned chips like elote chips or lime-flavored chips for extra flavor.

 • Queso also goes really well on these nachos.
-If using queso instead of shredded cheese, I recommend just cooking the nachos long enough to heat up the chips.
-My sweet potato nachos recipe has a chipotle vegan queso that would go so well here.
+If using queso instead of shredded cheese, I recommend just cooking the nachos long enough to heat up the chips and toppings, then add the queso just before serving.

-Leftovers can be refrigerated and reheated, but the quality will diminish a bit.
+Leftovers and reheating: Leftovers can be refrigerated and reheated, but the quality will diminish a bit.
 Refrigerate leftovers in the same dish they're baked in or transfer to a storage container.
 Keeps for 2-3 days.

-Yes!
-When reheating, make sure that the tortilla chips are very evenly layered because any overlapping chips may get soggy instead of crisping up.
+Reheating tips: When reheating, make sure that the tortilla chips are very evenly layered because any overlapping chips may get soggy instead of crisping up.
 I reheat leftovers in my cast iron skillet or on a small sheet pan at 350 degrees for about 10 minutes.
 Add an extra sprinkle of cheese before reheating if you want freshly melted cheese.

 Hand pulling a tortilla chip with cheese from a skillet of nachos.